AppDaemon/appdaemon/docs/APPGUIDE.rst

       - global2
       - global3

 Once we have marked the global modules, the next step is to configure any apps that are dependant upon them.
-This is done by adding a ``global_dependencies`` field to the app description, e.g.:
+This is done by adding a ``global_dependencies`` field to the App description, e.g.:

 .. code:: yaml